Last updated May 2, 2018

 As a business person, you are entitled to be adequately paid for all the value you are adding to a client’s website. @troydean

 Making The Case for WordPress Maintenance Plans

-Before anything else, you should have a conversation with a prospective client about the economic, social, and technological factors which make having an optimized WordPress so advantageous.
+Before anything else, you should have a conversation with the prospective maintenance client about the economic, social, and technological factors which make having an optimized WordPress website so advantageous.